LucasEnard/iris-local-ml/README.md

 **NOTE** that once the model was downloaded once, the production won't download it again but get the cached files found at `src/model/TheModelName/`.<br>
 If some files are missing, the Production will download them again.

+# TroubleShooting

+If you have issues, reading is the first advice we can give you, most errors are easily understood just by reading the logs as almost all errors will be captured by a try / catch and logged.<br>

+If you need to install a new module, or Python dependence, open a terminal inside the container and enter for example : "pip install new-module"<br>
+To open a terminal there are many ways,
+- If you use the InterSystems plugins, you can click in the below bar in VSCode, the one looking like `docker:iris:52795[IRISAPP]` and select `Open Shell in Docker`.
+- In any local terminal enter : `docker-compose exec -it iris bash`
+- From Docker-Desktop find the IRIS container and click on `Open in terminal`

+Some models may require some changes for the pipeline or the settings for example, it is your task to add in the settings and in the request the right information.

 # 5. Conclusion
 From here you should be able to use any model that you need or own on IRIS.<br>